-PageSpeed Plus is the solution to this problem, enabling you to scan your entire website in bulk to see the Google PageSpeed Insights score across every page.
+PageSpeed Plus is the solution to this problem, enabling Bulk Testing Google PageSpeed Insights across every page on your entire site.

 PageSpeed Plus is powered by version 5 of the PageSpeed Insights API which uses Lighthouse data.

 It allows you to scan your entire website daily, weekly and on demand.
 These scans can be set to run on a schedule or triggered manually when you decide.
 When a scan starts, we grab every URL in the sitemap.xml file and pass each one through the PageSpeed API for both mobile and desktop.
 After all URLs have been processed, users receive an email with the average score.
 An in-depth report of every page is available on the PageSpeed Plus dashboard.

 This allows you to inspect your site on a page by page basis, sort by score or URL and gradually build a picture of which pages on your site are slow.
 Each site also has an overview section so you can quikcly see your average score and whether any monitored URLs are slow.